noahehall/theBookOfNoah/databases/mysql_new.md

   - renaming a table
     - if a trigger is associated with a table that is renamed and moved toa  new database, the trigger will fail when used
       - you wont be warned of this possibility when renaming a table
+## REPLICATION issues
+  - if `start slave` statements fails to start the slave, you have to review the `slave server` error logs
+    - no other information will inform you

 # important BEST PRACTICES
   - IMPORT/EXPORT/MIGRATION